scc-digitalhub/docs/user/docs/tasks/resources.md

 ### Managing PostgREST Data Services with KRM

-Using KRM it is possible to instantiate and deploy new PostgREST Data services.
-A PostgREST service exposes a set of PostgreSQL tables as API, allowing for querying the information and even modifying it.
+You can deploy new PostgREST data services through KRM.
+A PostgREST service exposes a set of PostgreSQL tables through a REST API, allowing to query and even modify them.

-Accessing `PostgREST Data Services` menu it is possible to list, create, and delete data service instances.
+Access `PostgREST Data Services` on the left menu.

 ![KRM PostgREST image](../images/krm/krm_postgrest.png)

-To create a new data service, it is necessary to provide the information about the exposed schema and tables, the DB access information, and the role with which the service operates.
-This latter may be specified either as an existing users with the appropriate permissions or may be created if the DB access information is sufficient for that operation.
-More specifically, it is necessary to provide the following information:
+When creating a new PostgREST service, fields are as follows:

-- name of the resource.
+- Name of the resource
-- name of the DB schema to expose.
+- Schema to expose
-- the existing DB user (role) on behalf of which the service will operate OR the list of DB permissions to enable for this service and list of exposed DB tables.
-In this case the user will be created (if the connection information allows for it).
+- Existing DB user (role) on behalf of which the service will operate **OR** the list of actions to enable and the list of tables which will be exposed and on which these actions may be performed.
+The user will be created automatically for this second option.
-- Connection information with cluster DB host and port (optional), name of the database, DB username / password OR, alternatively, DB secret to use in order to extract the connection credentials.
-In this later case the secret should contain elements `USERNAME` and `PASSWORD`, or alternatively `POSTGRES_URL` with the full connection information.
+- Connection information.
+    - If you choose not to provide an existing secret, **Host**, **Database**, **User** and **Password** are required.
+    - If you decide to use a secret, you must provide the **secret's name**.
+Two possible configurations are valid:
+        - If the secret contains `POSTGRES_URL` (the full connection string, as `postgresql://user:password@host:port/database`), all other connection fields will be ignored.
+        - If the secret contains `USERNAME` and `PASSWORD`, **Host** and **Database** must be provided, or the resource will enter an error state.

+Port is optional and defaults to `5432` if not provided.

+Extra connection parameters may be provided in the format `param1=value1&param2=value2`.
+For example, to disable SSL: `sslmode=disable`.

 !!! warning "Connection information"

-    Please note that in order to create a new role that will be used by the service to access the data, the user specified with the connection information should have sufficient privileges to perform the operation.
-By default, the owner/writer/readers users created by the Postgres operator do not have this permission.
+    Please note that when no existing DB user is specified, the user specified in the *Connection* section must have sufficient privileges to manage roles.
+By default, the owner/writer/reader users created by the Postgres operator do not have this permission.

 !!! warning "Schema exposure"
-    PostgREST exposes all the tables and views in the schema specified in the configuration.
-In order to have a better control over the exposed data, it is recommended to create a separate schema (e.g., 'api') and provide the access to the data via views / stored procedures.
-To accomplish this, it is possible to use SQLPad to create schemas and views.
+    PostgREST exposes all tables and views in the specified schema.
+In order to have better control over the exposed data, it is recommended to create a separate schema (e.g., `api`) and provide access to data through views or stored procedures.
+You can use **SQLPad** to do this.

 ![KRM PostgREST create image](../images/krm/krm_postgrest_create.png)

-This will result in a deployment of PostgREST microservice connected to the specified database and exposing PostgREST API over the specified schema and tables.
-See [here](https://postgrest.org/en/stable/) for further details.
+Check out [the official documentation](https://postgrest.org/en/stable/) for more information on PostgREST.

 ### Managing Dremio Data Services with KRM

-Using KRM it is possible to instantiate and deploy new Dremio Data services that expose the data presented in Dremio views as API.
+You can deploy new Dremio data services through KRM.
+A Dremio data service exposes Dremio data through a REST API.

-Accessing `Dremio Data Services` menu it is possible to list, create, and delete data service instances.
+Access `Dremio Data Services` on the left menu.

 ![KRM Dremio image](../images/krm/krm_dremio.png)

-To create a new data service, provide the following:
+To create a new service, provide the following:

-- name of the resource
+- Name of the resource
-- list of exposed virtual datasets
+- List of virtual datasets to expose
+- Connection information.
+    - **Host** is required.
+    - *Port* is optional and will default to `32010` if not provided.
-- Connection information with dremio host and port (optional), Dremio username / password OR, alternatively, a secret to use in order to extract the connection credentials.
-In this later case the secret should contain elements `USER` and `PASSWORD`.
+    - **User** and **Password** are required, unless you choose to use a secret, in which case the **secret's name** must be provided.
+The secret should contain `USER` and `PASSWORD`.
+    - *Extra connection parameters* are optional and may be provided in the format `param1=value1&param2=value2`.
+For example, to disable certificate verification: `useEncryption=false&disableCertificateVerification=true`.

 ![KRM Dremio create image](../images/krm/krm_dremio_create.png)

-This will result in a deployment of Dremio REST microservice connected to the specified database and exposing a simple REST API over the specified datasets.
+A Dremio REST service will be deployed, connected to the specified Dremio instance and exposing a simple REST API over the listed datasets.

 ### Exposing services externally